ARICOMA-D365BC/AC-IB-dynamics365smb-docs-OmegaT/target/AC-ProductivityPack/ac-workflow-status-management-setup.md

 For each Status management state, you must define a **Code**, **Description**, and **Next status filter** that determines what other states can be accessed from that state.
 Just one of the states must be marked as **Default Status** (by checking the Default Status button).
 This state is then automatically filled in when a new row is created in the table with which the state control works (document, request, etc.).

-Some states may be labeled as **Final Status**, from which no further state is continued.
+Some states may be labeled as **Final Status**, from which no further state is progressed.

 An example of state settings for State Control is shown in the figure below.